daarnolducsd/ep5book/docs/04-week4.md

 <p class="caption">(\#fig:tab1basic)Basic Summary Statistics Table</p>
 </div>

 Now, this isn't exactly what we wanted.
 We wanted a balance table, that shows the statistics of these variables by treatment status.
-In order to create this table we are going to combine ``outreg2`` with the ``bys`` command.
+To create this table we are going to combine ``outreg2`` with the ``bys`` command.

 ```stata